FatmaSayedAhmed/EPI-HAN/README.md

   Perform pre-processing of DNA sequences:

-  1. Convert the enhancer and promoter gene sequences into sequences consisting of words (6-mers), and if a word contains a ‘N’, the word is marked as ‘NULL’.
+  1. Transform the enhancer and promoter gene sequences into word sequences (6-mers), marking a word as "NULL" if it contains a "N".
-  2. Construct a dictionary containing 4^6+1 words.
+  2. Create a dictionary with 4^6+1 words.
-  3. Convert each gene sequence into a sequence of word indexes according to the dictionary (each word has its own unique index).
+  3. Transform each gene sequence into a list of dictionary-compliant word indexes (each word has its own unique index).
   4. save the dna2vec embeddings into .npz files

 - embedding_matrix.npy

-  The weight of the embedding layer converted from the pre-trained DNA vector provided by Ng (2017).
+    The weight of the embedding layer calculated using Ng's pre-trained DNA vector (2017).

 - model.py

-    It contains the implementation of our proposed model
+    It contains the implementation of our proposed EPI-HAN model

 - layers.py